Brooks Falls in Katmai National Park - All You Need to Know

 Elizabeth and Damian at Brooks Camp

-Damian on the gated boardwalk
+Damian on the enclosed boardwalk.

 About Katmai National Park